Weinstein to 'surrender' to NY authorities Friday: US media

 The New York Times said Weinstein was expected to surrender on Friday morning, citing unnamed law enforcement officials.
 Weinstein's defense attorney, contacted by AFP, declined to comment Thursday.

 The reports surfaced with the Manhattan District Attorney's office and New York police department have been investigating Weinstein for months.

-Weinstein was facing charges in connection to at least one accuser, former aspiring actress Lucia Evans, who reported that the fallen power broker forced her into oral sex in 2004, the New York Daily News reported.
+Weinstein was facing charges in connection to at least one accuser, Lucia Evans, who reported that the fallen power broker forced her to perform oral sex on him in 2004, the New York Daily News reported.

-Neither the district attorney's office nor the New York police department immediately responded to an AFP request to comment.
+The district attorney's office did not immediately respond to an AFP request to comment.

 Weinstein's career went down in flames last October over sexual abuse allegations following bombshell articles in The New York Times and New Yorker magazine, which sparked a sexual harassment watershed across the United States.